consoledotdev/home/content/about.md

 {{< img-2col src1="/img/david.jpg" alt1="David Mytton" src2="/img/max.jpg" alt2="Max Jennings">}}

-{{< div-caption >}} Founders David Mytton & Max Jennings.
+{{< div-caption >}} Console Co-founders David Mytton & Max Jennings.

-David Mytton is co-founder of Console.
+David Mytton is Co-founder & CEO of Console.
 From 2009-2018, David was CEO at Server Density, a SaaS monitoring startup used by hundreds of customers to collect billions of time series metrics.
-He is also [a researcher](https://davidmytton.blog/publications/) in sustainable computing at Uptime Institute and affiliated with Imperial College London.
+He is also [a researcher](https://davidmytton.blog/publications/) in sustainable computing and affiliated with Imperial College London.
 David has been a developer for 15+ years.

 Max has 20+ years tech experience building online businesses.
 Previous start-ups he co-founded have been acquired by Retailmenot Inc, Expedia and GCAP Media.